Syntax-Systems-Limited/btp-sap-odata-to-mcp-server/README.md

-# S/4HANA MCP Server 🚀
+# SAP OData to MCP Server for BTP🚀

 ## 🎯 **Project Goal**